Volkswagen Atlas: Overview

 The vehicle features a transverse mounted four-cylinder or Volkswagen's VR6 engine.
-Up to the introduction of the China-only Talagon, the Atlas is the largest vehicle produced on the Volkswagen Group MQB platform.
+Up to the introduction of the China-only Viloran, the Atlas was the largest vehicle produced on the Volkswagen Group MQB platform.

 Markets

 North America (Atlas)

 The CrossBlue previewed the Atlas/Teramont as a concept diesel plug-in-hybrid mid-size crossover SUV in September 2013.
 The Atlas was introduced at the LA Auto Show in Los Angeles on November 17, 2016.
 The name Atlas was picked for the region after the proposed Teramont name was rejected by dealers.
 It went on sale in the United States and Canada in May 2017 as a 2018 model year.

 Features included in the Atlas are the VW Digital Cockpit, up to 96.8 cuft of rear cargo space, seventeen total cup holders, a second row bench seat with room for three child safety seats or optional second row captains chairs with room for two child safety seats, a third row seating area that can be accessed with child safety seats still in place, standard Android Auto and Apple CarPlay connectivity with Volkswagen CarNet and MirrorLink, seven total stability enhancing systems, and available Volkswagen 4Motion four wheel drive system on most models.